ektahuja/INFM600/Readme.md

 -------

 This dataset was built by Ekta Ahuja and Rohan Khadilkar.
-To reference, you can use the following citation: hadilkar, R., & Ahuja, E., (2016, March 15).
+To reference, you can use the following citation:
+Khadilkar, R., & Ahuja, E., (2016, March 15).
 Crime Rate near Public Elementary Schools.
 [Dataset CSV file].
 Available: https://github.com/ektahuja/INFM600/blob/master/Crime_PublicElementarySchools_merged.csv